tongwu-msft/azure-rest-api-specs/documentation/machineLearning/index.md

 ms.manager: jhubbard
 ---

-# Azure Machine Learning REST APIs
+# Azure Machine Learning Management REST APIs

 <!--
 Microsoft Azure Machine Learning enables you to build and test a predictive analytics solution, and then deploy it as an Azure web service.